szelingtan/tp/docs/UserGuide.md

 ### Untag a patient : `tag`

-Tag an existing patient in the patient contact book.
+Untag an existing patient in the patient contact book.

 Format: `untag INDEX [t/TAG]…​`

-* Tag the patient at the specified `INDEX`.
+* Untag the patient at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the patient will be removed i.e. adding of tags is not cumulative.